bahim22/work/Docs2/Aplus_prac.md

 - VDI's must implement security controls similar to physical ones
   - strong passwords, account lockout policies, MFA's

-## Backup and Recovery

-1. Restoring data from incremental backups require:
-   1. All copies of incremental backups made since last full backup
-   2. Copy of the last full back up
-2. Synthetic Full back up copy: up-to-date full backup copy composed of the last full back up and subsequent incremental, and/or differential back ups
-3. On site backups are advantageous due to:
-   1. No subscription fee, Control over backup media and process, and faster data access
-4. Off site backups are better due to:
-   1. Improved security, Scalability, and Geo redundancy
-5. Grandfather-father-son: back up rotations scheme
-   1. backups are perform daily to create weekly back ups and back ups created at the end of each week are used to create a monthly back up
-6. 3-2-1 backup strategy
-   1. Keep at least 1 backup copy offsite
-   2. Create 1 primary backup file, then 2 copies of the primary backup file
-   3. Save backups to 2 different storage media types

 ## Networking 1101